a-paxton/tools-to-analyze-language/README.md

-# tools-to-analyze-language
+# Tools to Analyze Language

-Exercises and code associated with UConn's PSYC 6783 in Spring 2022, "Tools to Analyze Language" (co-taught with Nairán Ramírez-Esparza)
+This repository includes code and exercises associated with "Tools to Analyze Language" (PSYC 6783), co-taught with Nairán Ramírez-Esparza at UConn in Spring 2022.

+## Prerequisites

+In order to complete these exercises, you'll need the following skills:

+- Basic knowledge of R (i.e., able to complete Sections 1-15 of Danielle Navarro’s [R for psychological science](https://psyr.djnavarro.net/index.html)
+- Basic knowledge of RStudio and R markdown (able to complete Lessons 1-11 in [RStudio’s guide to R markdown](https://rmarkdown.rstudio.com/lesson-1.html))